Lake Ridge, Virginia

 Scout Leadership Positions

-Leadership is a uniquely important part of Scouting and is required for advancement to Star, Life and Eagle.
+Leadership is a uniquely important part of Scouting and is required for advancement to Star, Life, and Eagle.
 All positions require some additional level of responsibility.
 Being the Senior Patrol Leader (SPL) or a Patrol Leader (PL) is a privilege and an honor requiring an extra commitment level to Scouting and the Troop.
 It is impossible to be an elected Scout Leader without being heavily involved with all the activities of the Troop.
 Everyone should be aware that there are numerous non-elected leadership positions available within the Troop.
 These positions are appointed by the Senior Patrol Leader with guidance from the Scoutmaster.
 In general, these Leaders are expected to participate to the same level as the SPL / PL.

 Term of office: Six months, and not more than two consecutive terms.
 Must be at least rank of 1st Class.

 Participation and Responsibilities: Scouts desiring a Leadership Position must naturally understand that a leader has certain responsibilities.
 For example, proper uniform as prescribed for each Troop event is a must.
+A position of responsibility is required for advancement to Star, Life and Eagle, as follows:

-The Senior Patrol Leader (SPL) and Patrol Leaders (PL) must be present for at least 80% of all regular troop meetings and not miss more than two consecutive Troop meetings during their six month term.
+The Senior Patrol Leader (SPL) and Patrol Leaders (PL) must be present for at least 80% of all regular troop meetings and not miss more than two consecutive Troop meetings during their six-month term.

-Monthly Patrol Leaders Council (PLC) Planning Meeting, usually 1st Sunday or at the campout preceding that Sunday: The SPL/PLs must not miss more than one monthly PLC during the six month term of office.
+Monthly Patrol Leaders Council (PLC) Planning Meeting, usually 1st Sunday or at the campout preceding that Sunday: The SPL/PLs must not miss more than one monthly PLC during the six-month term of office.

 Troop Outings (Camping and other external activities).
 The SPL and PLs must: